kevgo/text-runner/documentation/user-defined-activity-types.md

 module.exports = function({formatter, searcher, nodes}) {

-  // step 1: determine which command to run using the searcher utility
+  // determine which command to run using the searcher utility
   // (you could also iterate the "nodes" array directly here) const commandToRun = searcher.tagContent('fence')

-  // step 2: provide TextRunner a more specific description of this action formatter.setTitle('running console command: ' + commandToRun)

-  // step 3: perform the action
+  // perform the action
   formatter.output(child_process.execSync(commandToRun, {encoding: 'utf8'}))
 }
 ```